OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 You have the ability to absorb and generate electrical energy.
 You can:

 * Ignore the fatigue damage from a successful stun weapon attack.
 Costs 1 MP.
-* Stun someone by touching them, inflicting 2 points of fatigue per MP spent.
+* Stun someone by touching them, inflicting 2 points of fatigue damage per MP spent.
-* Add a D6 fatigue damage stun effect to a succesful unarmed attack.
+* Add a D6 fatigue damage stun effect to a successful unarmed attack, as if your body were a stun baton.
 Costs 2 MP.

 ### Matter Eater

-You can eat literally anything.
+You have the ability to eat literally anything.
 You can digest all of it.
 Anything with an organic component will provide at leat some nourishment.
 You can:

 * Eat and fully digest any 1 regular item.
 Costs 1 MP.
 * Eat and fully digest any 1 heavy item.
 Costs 2 MP.